davidsainty/optiboot/README.md

      the XBee default.

-  1. You can also bootload, with the avrdude xbee programmer directly, by not giving a Zigbee address.
+  1. You can also bootload, with the avrdude xbee programmer directly, by not giving a ZigBee address.
 This is useful for diagnosis and proof of concept testing.
 It may also be useful for bootloading over unreliable serial links (E.g. AT mode XBee links), as the XBee bootloader protocol includes checksums, is packet-based and can recover from lost or